The abelian monoid of fusion-stable finite sets is free: Introduction

-when $P$ is a fully normalized representative of the conjugacy class $[P]_{\cal F}$ in $\cal F$.
-Here $\Psi_P=\Psi_{P'}$ if $P\sim_{\cal F} P'$ are both fully normalized. \end{mainthmIntro} This generalizes previous results by Dress and others (see \cite{Dress}, \cite{tomDieck}*{Section 1} or \cite{YoshidaSES}) concerning the mark homomorphism and congruence relations for Burnside rings of finite groups, which also constitutes most of the proof of theorem \ref{thmYoshidaFusionIntro}.
-Though it is easier to prove and less surprising that theorem \ref{thmMonoidBasisIntro}, we still draw attention to theorem \ref{thmYoshidaFusionIntro} here because of how useful such a characterisation of Burnside rings in terms of marks can be.
+when $P$ is a fully normalized representative of the conjugacy class $[P]_{\cal F}$ of subgroups in $\cal F$.
+Here $\Psi_P=\Psi_{P'}$ if $P\sim_{\cal F} P'$ are both fully normalized. \end{mainthmIntro} Theorem \ref{thmYoshidaFusionIntro} generalizes previous results by Burnside, Dress and others (see \cite{Dress}, \cite{tomDieck}*{Section 1} or \cite{YoshidaSES}) concerning the mark homomorphism and congruence relations for Burnside rings of finite groups, and such congruence relations can for instance be used, in \cite{ReehIdempotent}*{Corollary 6.6}, for determining idempotents in $A(\cal F)_{(p)}$.
+As with Theorem \ref{thmMonoidBasisIntro}, Theorem \ref{thmYoshidaFusionIntro} is interesting from the viewpoint of homotopy theory: Grodal has recently announced \citelist{\cite{GrodalOberwolfach}\cite{GrodalBurnside}} that the map on Grothendieck groups